We may earn a commission when you buy using our links.

 In today’s world, privacy intrusions cannot be taken lightly.
 Websites track your location and every action you take in order to sell your data to third-party advertisers and fill their coffins with cash.
 Even big corporations like Facebook and Google do it, and it’s getting worse every day.
 Thankfully, there several ways to protect your data and privacy, including the use of specific browser extensions that make sure your information is in good hands.

 There are many extensions for this purpose though, and choosing one can be a daunting task.
-Well, not anymore, as we’ve compiled a list of the best privacy extensions to facilitate the process of safeguarding your data.
+Well, not anymore, as we’ve compiled a list of the best privacy extensions (or best ad blockers for Google Chrome) to facilitate the process of safeguarding your data.

 1. Best ad-blockers for Google Chrome in 2021